Community Projects

 Streambank Erosion Control

 As a large landowner in eastern Loudoun County, the HOA has a responsibility to keep its streams clean.
 Part of this includes reducing streambank erosion.
 Erosion allows excess soil to enter the watershed.
 To mitigate further streambank erosion, the board had installed gabion baskets along several sections of the stream.
-These wire and rock structures hold back the soil and keep the stream water from further eroding the banks.
+These wire and rock structures hold back the soil and slow the flow of stream water during storm events preventing further erosion.
 Installing these structures helps protect our land from washing away beneath our trees.
-The gabion baskets slow the water flowing near the stream edge during storm events.
 The slower water keeps more soil in place instead of washing it into the Chesapeake Bay watershed.
 In 2021, the Board has adopted a Resolution to partner with Loudoun County to rehabilitate Willow Lake and the compact clay dam that creates it.
-The stream bank on the outflow side of the dam is currently being rehabilitated as part of Phase 1 of 2, and will be replanted with native species to reduce erosion.
-Also, a stormwater drain that also contains pool water at the close of the season is being redirected to eliminate the water from eroding the foot of the compacted clay dam.
+The stream bank on the outflow side of the dam has been repaired now that Phase 1 is complete.
+The badly eroded hillside was mitigated with large rocks which slow the flow of water coming from the emergency spillway.
+The slope of the dam on the outfall side has been replanted with grass.
+No trees should grow on the dam as this would cause a weakness and require repairs.
+The lower field at the foot of the dam has been replanted with grass and native species to reduce erosion.
+The stormwater drain that also drains pool water at the close of the season has been replaced to drain water away from the foot of the compacted clay dam.

 Trees